dlim28/code-challenge/README.md

   * Ideally all coins on the table and the recommended should have icons.
 It adds color and vibrancy to an otherwise drab page

 ## Things i'd like to do if I had more time (overall)
+* Write some unit tests - probably a weak point for me
 * Add proper error handling
   * In svelte having the await blocks are useful when dealing with promises.
 However currently they just show some text while pending and when something goes wrong
   * Ideally I would prefer to have the cards styled to show an error (rather than the page show the error)